volumio/volumio-plugins/plugins/audio_interface/volparametriceq/readme.md

 ![Alt text](volparametriceq.jpg?raw=true "Parametric Equalizer") How to install

-Just download volparametriceq.zip and drop it in the plugin installation page in volumio.
+- Just download volparametriceq.zip and drop it in the plugin installation page in volumio.
 Enable it.
 That it !

 Last change
+03rd december 17
+- update readme

 29th november 17
 - second commit (cosmetic)
 - first commit